marcickler/git-demo/README.md

 # Repository to demonstrate git

-This file surely dos not contain speling mistakes.
+This file surly dos not contain speling mistakes.

+To run, use `python train.py`.